tiagodeliberali/blog/docs/initial_tcp_server.md

     }
 ```

 Considering our basic scenario, we must define our protocol to produce, consume, and close a connection with our service.
-Our initial version could be as simple as checking the first character coming in the TCP request.
+Our initial version could be as simple as checking the first character coming in the TCP stream.

 - If we receive a `p`, we will add the content to our queue
 - A `c` will be understood as a request to return the next content